dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 -->
 [!code-csharp[Model](../../../samples/core/ChangeTracking/ChangingFKsAndNavigations/ExplicitJoinEntityWithPayloadSamples.cs?name=Model)]

-The payload property will not be set when When EF Core creates a an instance of this entity using known key values.
+This payload property will not be set when EF Core creates a join entity instance.
 The most common way to deal with this is to use payload properties with automatically generated values.
 For example, the `TaggedOn` property can be configured to use a store-generated timestamp when each new entity is inserted:

 <!--
         protected override void OnModelCreating(ModelBuilder modelBuilder)